monsoonmaelstrom/book2/book2.md

 I shrug.

-“You know Giorgi will tell me later, so you may as well just spill it,” Gavin says.
+“You know Giorgi will tell me later, so you may as well spill it,” Gavin says.

 I look at Giorgi and he shrugs before saying, “If he asks.
 Yeah.
 Probably.”